 I realized Chinese brands might be a reflection of their culture which is like dating in the U.S. in the 80s, so when these companies lie and tell you that they are Japanese or a movie producer, that is their game, playa

-As I wrote about in my previous article, if a person were to behave this way when it comes to dating, they would end up on the MTV show Catfished.
-Except maybe culturally being deceptive is not frowned upon because even in the U.S. during the 80s, you would often see this happen in movies and TV shows.
+As I wrote about in my previous article, if a person were to behave (with fake Japanese knives) this way when it comes to dating, they would end up on the MTV show Catfished.
+Except maybe culturally being deceptive is not frowned upon in China because even in the U.S. during the 80s, you would often see this happen in movies and TV shows.
 The characters would pretend to be a doctor, an architect, or a Hollywood exec to get some booty.

 Catfishing: “lure (someone) into a relationship by means of a fictional online persona.”– Definitions from Oxford Languages.